 Bring to boil and then reduce heat to low and simmer for around 45 minutes.
 Drain quince, let cool, remove vanilla bean but don't discard (you'll be adding it back in in a minute).

-Puree the cooked quince in batches in a food processor, placing it in a large bowl as you're done each round (if you like, you can push the puree through a strainer to ensure there are no lumps – I don't always do this extra step, and my membrillo is still lovely).
+Puree the cooked quince in batches in a food processor, placing it in a large bowl as you're done each round.
+If you like, you can pass the puree through a chinois or strainer to ensure there are no lumps.
 When done, measure the total amount of pureed quince, then add the same amount of sugar into the quince.
 My 8 quinces yielded 5.5 cups of puree, so I added 5.5 cups of sugar.

 Place quince and sugar back into the pot, scrape vanilla bean seeds into the mix, and simmer on low, stirring almost constantly for 2-3 hours until the color deepens and the puree is thick enough that it stays separated when you run a spoon or spatula through it.
 Be sure to keep your heat low or the mix will burn (even when properly cooked on the lowest heat possible you may see a few dark spots of hard candy forming – just remove them and keep stirring).
 Be careful!
 The mix will pop every so often, so I hold a splatter screen or lid in front of me when I stir.